Valvular Disease & Ventricular Function Analysis

 Rationale for imaging to detect pulmonary emboli

-pulmonary emboli common (25-50,000 deaths per year; 25 percent autopsy incidence)
+Pulmonary emboli common (25-50,000 deaths per year; 25 percent autopsy incidence)

-most reliable signs: sudden dyspnea/hypoxemia [less reliable signs: sub-sternal pressure; hemoptysis; pleuritic pain]
+Most reliable signs: sudden dyspnea/hypoxemia [less reliable signs: sub-sternal pressure; hemoptysis; pleuritic pain]

 Pulmonary emboli: maybe lethal, but treatable